matlab-actions/setup-matlab/README.md

 ```

 ### Run MATLAB Script on GitHub-Hosted Runner
-Set up a GitHub-hosted runner to run the commands in a file named `myscript.m` in the root of your repository.
+Use a GitHub-hosted runner to run the commands in a file named `myscript.m` in the root of your repository.
 To run the script, include the [Run MATLAB Command](https://github.com/matlab-actions/run-command/) action in your workflow.

 ```yaml
 name: Run MATLAB Script on GitHub-Hosted Runner